vitali-fedulov/images3/README.md

 [Detailed explanation with illustrations](https://vitali-fedulov.github.io/algorithm-for-perceptual-image-comparison.html).

 Summary: Images are resized to small squares of fixed size (here called "icon").
-A number of masks representing several sample pixels are run against the resized images to calculate average color values.
+A box filter is run against the resized images to calculate average color values.
 Then Euclidean distance between the icons is used to give the similarity verdict.
 Also image proportions are used to avoid matching images of distinct shape.

 ## Example of comparing 2 photos using hashes